eppl-erau-db/amigo_ros2/lse_go2_ws/src/unitree_ros2/README.md

                             <NetworkInterface name="enp114s0" priority="default" multicast="default" />
                         </Interfaces></General></Domain></CycloneDDS>'
 ```
-where "enp3s0" is the network interface name of unitree robot connected.
+where "enpXXX" is the network interface name of unitree robot connected.
 Modify it to the corresponding network interface according to the actual situation.

 Source the environment to setup the ROS2 support of Unitree robot: